chinhung/spring-security-meets-junit/README.md

 ### Authority Test

 The two test cases show that a user can visit the authenticated url if the request was authorized with the token in the request header.
-And one will get response code 403 if the user was without the required authority:
+And one will get `403 Forbidden` if the user was without the required authority:

 ```java
 @WebMvcTest